min2ha/ukwa-site/content/target/71854/index.en.md

   "subject": "Brexit"
 }

-# Independent: Labour shouldn’t back a vote on Brexit – it would play into the hands of the far right

 The author argues against Labour backing a second referendum.
 Brexit will not bring the benefits promised by Leavers, and the Left will have a golden opportunity to take power and heal social divisions.